 • Kind • Reverent

-Local Scouting remains both programmatically and financially strong, and our local leadership is committed to delivering the safest, highest quality Scouting programs for our youth.
-Now more than ever, leadership is relevant in our classrooms, our communities, and in business.
-Local youth from neighborhoods all across our community are actively learning from a Scouting program that instills core values, leadership skills, and integrity.
-These are the future leaders of our community.
+Our local leadership is committed to delivering the safest, highest quality Scouting programs for our youth.
+Local youth from neighborhoods all across our community are actively learning through a Scouting program that instills core values and leadership skills.

-Here in the Dan Beard Council we are excited about the future of Scouting in our region.
-Last year nearly 900 young females joined the Dan Beard Council through our expanded programs to better serve the entire family.
-Parents are looking for a place where they can enhance the family dynamic, participate together, and reinforce the values, ethics, and life skills they want for their children.
-As we strengthen family bonds, we also strengthen the foundation of success for our youth.
-Scouting makes it happen!
+Our Scouting families are the backbone of our organization.
+Each year, we share the excitement of welcoming new families into Scouting in our region and continue to offer expanded programs to better serve the entire family.
+Parents are looking for a place where they can enhance the family dynamic, participate together, and reinforce the values, ethics, and life skills they want for their children – Scouting makes it happen!
+As we strengthen families, we also strengthen the foundation of success for our youth.

-Our local Scouts also make a difference.
-Last year alone, Scouts logged 166,301 hours of community service on projects right here in Greater Cincinnati and Northern Kentucky.
-According to the national value of volunteer time, that’s nearly $4 million worth of volunteer service poured right into the heart of our community.
-While today’s Scouting program has evolved to include architecture, engineering, sustainability, personal fitness, and much more, doing a good deed and doing the right thing for others remains at its core.
+Throughout 2020, our local Scouts continued to make a difference in our local communities.
+Last year alone, Scouts logged nearly 100,000 hours of community service on projects right here in Greater Cincinnati and Northern Kentucky.
+Dan Beard Council proudly welcomed 283 Scouts who achieved the Eagle Scout rank in 2020, leading service projects such as constructing outdoor classrooms, installing handicap ramps, and organizing coat drives in their communities.
+While today’s Scouting program has evolved to include everything from architecture, electronics, and engineering to public health, citizenship, and American cultures, doing a good deed and doing the right thing for others remains at our core.

 When you look at the impact that Scouting has in our community, it’s easy to see that Scouting simply works.
-It prepares youth for life in today’s world.
-This impact report takes a moment to highlight just a few of the ways that Scouting continues to impact our local youth, local families, and our community as a whole.
-We hope that you will join us in helping to prepare youth for life and to develop the future leaders of tomorrow.
+Each year, Scouting provides our youth with safe programs, leadership development training and activities that bring families together.
+Scouting prepares youth for life in today’s world.
+This report takes a moment to highlight just a few of the ways that Scouting continues to impact our local youth, local families, and our community as a whole.
+We hope that you will join us in helping to prepare our local youth for life and to develop the community’s leaders of tomorrow.